 Las Palmas De Gran Canaria Gran Canaria, Canary Islands Travel Guide

 Meal Times: Lunch ("almuerzo") is the biggest meal, typically 1:30 PM - 3:30 PM.
-Dinner ("cena") is later, usually 8:00 PM - 10:THIRTY PAST the hour or later.
+Dinner ("cena") is later, usually 8:00 PM - 10:THIRTY PAST the one hour or later.
 Many restaurants do not open for dinner service before 7:30 PM.
 Eating earlier might mean dining mostly with other tourists.

 Within Las Palmas, a concentration of traditional Canarian restaurants, especially in the Vegueta and Triana districts.

-The city's cosmopolitan nature, due to its port history and the travel industry, also means a wide array of international cuisine options are available, especially in areas like Las Canteras and Mesa y López.
+The city's cosmopolitan nature, due to its port history and the travel industry, also indicates a wide array of international cuisine options are available, especially in areas like Las Canteras and Mesa y López.

 Small, unpeeled potatoes boiled in very salty water until they shrivel and acquire a salty, slightly crispy skin.

-Frequent in traditional Canarian restaurants, especially on Fridays.
+Happens a lot in traditional Canarian restaurants, especially on Fridays.

 A comforting and savory dish.